Skip to content

 Many people find the idea of taking a supplement containing bacteria slightly out of their comfort zone and the question 'are probiotics safe?' is often asked.
 Probiotics, or also known as ‘live cultures’, ‘gut bacteria’, ‘healthy bacteria’, 'gut flora', are natural substances; organisms which are found in all of us.
 The digestive tract is home to trillions of microorganisms; some of these are beneficial, some are harmful, and some are neutral.
 When considering whether probiotics are safe or not it might be useful to remember that the term 'probiotics' describes the beneficial microorganisms which, amongst other actions, help to crowd out harmful bacteria in order to keep us healthy.
-This is important because more than 70% of the body's immune defences (healthcare practitioners can follow the link to read more) are thought to be based in the gut.
+This is important because more than 70% of the body's immune defences.
+Healthcare practitioners can read more about the role gut bacteria play in our immune function on the Professionals site.

 An increasing amount of research is being carried out on probiotics, and more precisely on the balance of our gut bacteria and the importance of the different strains of bacteria.
 Problems arise when the non-beneficial bacteria outweigh the beneficial bacteria – this is called dysbiosis.
 This balance is very finely tuned and can be upset by antibiotics, being born via Caesarean, excessive cleanliness, what you eat and drink, consumption of sugar and processed meats, among other things.
 Interestingly, generally speaking it’s the diversity and balance of your bacteria that enhance health.